mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ```
 wget -qO- https://github.com/mmiv-center/Research-Information-System/blob/master/components/Workflow-Image-AI/build/macos-amd64/rpp
 chmod +x ./rpp
-./rpp init --author_name "my name" --author_email "my email" .
+./rpp init --author_name "my name" --author_email "my email" project01
+cd ./project01
 ```

 There are executables for Windows and Linux as well.
+The above call will create two files in your folder project01.
+A README.md and a stub.py text file.

-Once you have a folder for your project let the project know about a folder with test data in DICOM format:
+Once you have a folder for your project's source code add a folder with test data in DICOM format:
 ```
 ./rpp config --data ./data
 ```